cdk8s-team/cdk8s/rfc/helm-import.md

 #### `ImportHelm` class

-We would create a new class for importing called as `ImportHelm` which would extends [ImportBase class](https://github.com/cdk8s-team/cdk8s-cli/blob/2.x/src/import/base.ts#L39).
+We would create a new class for importing helm charts called as `ImportHelm` which would extends [ImportBase class](https://github.com/cdk8s-team/cdk8s-cli/blob/2.x/src/import/base.ts#L39).
 The following are sections explaining what would be added to this class.

 ##### Validating and getting information from the url